solgaardlab/neurophox/README.md

 Neurophox was written by Sunil Pai (email: sunilpai@stanford.edu).

 If you find this repository useful, please cite at least one of the following papers depending on your application:
+1. Definition and calibration of feedforward photonic networks:
+    ```text
+    @article{pai2019parallel,
+      title={Parallel fault-tolerant programming of an arbitrary feedforward photonic network},
+      author={Pai, Sunil and Williamson, Ian AD and Hughes, Tyler W and Minkov, Momchil and Solgaard, Olav and Fan, Shanhui and Miller, David AB},
+      journal={arXiv preprint arXiv:1909.06179},
+      year={2019}
+    }
+    ```
-1. Optimization of unitary mesh networks:
+2. Optimization of unitary mesh networks:
     ```text
     @article{pai_matrix_2019,
       author = {Pai, Sunil and Bartlett, Ben and Solgaard, Olav and Miller, David A. B.},